JurisProject/juris-publications/Sections/11 - The Reputation System.md

 #### Promotes Cooperation

 **\(6\)** The system must have a sensible incentive structure.
-Jurists are rewarded for sound judgement, fruitful contribution, and effective prosecution.
-Jurists are punished for poor judgement, bad behavior, or extended failure to engage in the system.
+Jurists are rewarded for sound judgment, fruitful contribution, and effective prosecution.
+Jurists are punished for poor judgment, bad behavior, or extended failure to engage in the system.

 _Punishment:_ The system must provide for the increase _and decrease_ of reputation.